SAP-samples/btp-terraform-samples/released/usecases/abap_env_in_subaccount/README.md

 1. You can an existing CF environment and create a new CF space for the ABAP environment.
 1. You can use an existing CF environment and an existing CF space for the ABAP environment.

 The variable values must be provided correspondingly in the `terraform.tfvars` file.
-We will provide an example for each of the three options.
+We will provide the relevant parameters for each of the three options in the following sections.
+Be aware to also add the other required parameters like `globalaccount` and `cf_landscape`.

 ### Option 1: Create a new CF environment including the CF space for the ABAP environment